elijah-potter/harper/harper-ls/README.md

 ## Installation

-Binary releases are coming soon, so if you are looking for a single file download, you'll have to wait.
+How you choose to install `harper-ls` depends on your use-case.
+Right now, we only directly support usage through [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#harper_ls).
+Refer to the linked documentation for more information.

+If you happen to use [`mason.nvim`](https://github.com/williamboman/mason.nvim), installation will be pretty straightforward.
+`harper-ls` is in the official Mason registry, so you can install it the same way you install anything through Mason.

+If you __don't__ install your LSPs through Mason, we also have binary releases are available on [GitHub](https://github.com/elijah-potter/harper/releases).

-However, if you happen to have [Rust installed](https://www.rust-lang.org/tools/install), you're in luck!
+Finally, if you have [Rust installed](https://www.rust-lang.org/tools/install), you're in luck!
-To install `harper-ls`, the variant of Harper for text editors like Neovim, simply run:
+To install `harper-ls`, simply run:

 ```bash
 cargo install harper-ls
 ```

-### Neovim Setup

-Right now we only support using `nvim-lspconfig` to run Harper in Neovim.
-Refer to [the documentation](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#harper_ls) for more information.

 ## Dictionaries